A multi-material transport problem with arbitrary marginals: Multi-material transport problem

 \subsection{Stability of minimizers}

 Once the existence of solutions has been guaranteed, it is natural to ask whether minimizers of multi-material transport problems enjoy a stability property, that is, whether, under suitable assumptions, they converge to minimizers of the limit problem.
 Such a property is clearly crucial in view of numerical simulations.
-In particular, it allows us to exploit the calibration technique introduced in \cite{Marchese2016c,Marchese2016b} and extended to the discrete multi-material transport problem in \cite{MMT}.
+In particular, it paves the way to exploiting the calibration technique introduced in \cite{Marchese2016c,Marchese2016b} and extended to the discrete multi-material transport problem in \cite{MMT}.
 We begin with the following remark.

 \begin{remark}[Multi-material fluxes with finite energy] Even if the class of competitors for a given pair of compatible measures $(\mu^-, \mu^+)$ is always non-empty, the multi-material transport problem could be trivial: namely, it is possible that there is no multi-material flux between $\mu^-$ and $\mu^+$ with finite energy.
 In this case, we can say that every competitor is a solution.
 In Section \ref{s:finite_energy}, we give a sufficient condition on the multi-material transportation cost $\cost$ for the problem to be non-trivial, namely for every pair of compactly supported, compatible measures $(\mu^-,\mu^+)$ to admit a competitor with finite energy.
 Following \cite{Brancolini2017}, we call such multi-material transportation costs \emph{admissible} (see Definition \ref{def:admiss}). \end{remark}